-What can be done if there are doubts about the Testator's Testamentary capacity (e.g. not of sound mind)?
+What can be done if there are doubts about the Testator's testamentary capacity (e.g. not of sound mind)?

 If the Testator proceeds without addressing such doubts on his testamentary capacity, it may lead to complications down the road (e.g. contestation on the validity of the Will).

-If there are any doubts about the Testator's testamentary capacity but the Testator still wants to get his Will done, the Testator can engage a accredited medical practitioner or a psychiatrist to certify (and provide documentation) that he has Testamentary capacity.
+If there are any doubts about the Testator's testamentary capacity but the Testator still wants to get his Will done, the Testator can engage a accredited medical practitioner or a psychiatrist to certify (and provide documentation) that he has testamentary capacity.

 Mental Capacity Assessment (MCA) can be conducted to determine if the Testator has mental capacity and hence the testamentary capacity to do a Will.
 It is formal evaluation of an individual's ability to make decisions for themselves.
 Our partners at Speedoc offer onsite visits for MCA assessments, or you can check with the attending doctor/clinic who diagnosed the Testator's mental condition.
 If the MCA fails, a psychiatrist will need to be involved to further evaluate testamentary capacity.

 The certification document does not need to be in a specific format, as long as it is signed by the certifying party.
-The document can be attached as a supporting document to attest to the Testator's Testamentary capacity.
-Although it does not form part of the Will, it should be kept with the Will as evidence should any doubts arise regarding the Testator's capacity at the time of signing their Will.
+The document can be attached as a supporting document to attest to the Testator's testamentary capacity.
+Although it does not form part of the Will, it should be kept with the Will as evidence should any doubts arise regarding the Testator's testamentary capacity at the time of signing their Will.

 For the Will to be legally valid, it must be printed out and signed.
 A summary of the signing instructions is on Page 2 of our generated Wills:

-While the certifying party (who certifies that the Testator has Testamentary capacity) doesn't need to be one of the witnesses of the Will, it will be good if possible.
+While the certifying party (who certifies that the Testator has testamentary capacity) doesn't need to be one of the witnesses of the Will, it will be good if possible.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.